Losant/losant-templates/library-templates/experiences/boilerplates/react/README.md

 ```
 npm run build && \
+mkdir -p ../losant-cli/files/react-bundles && \
-rm -rf ../losant/files/react-bundles/develop && \
+rm -rf ../losant-cli/files/react-bundles/develop && \
-cp -R ./build ../losant/files/react-bundles/develop && \
+cp -R ./build ../losant-cli/files/react-bundles/develop && \
 losant files upload
 ```

-The above command is doing four things:
+The above command is doing five things:

-1. Building the React bundle.
+1. Builds the React bundle.
 This command is assuming the use of `.env` files to set all required environment variables.
+1. Creates the `react-bundles` directory locally if it does not already exist.
-2. Removing the `develop` folder from your `react-bundles` directory locally.
+1. Removes the `develop` folder from your `react-bundles` directory locally.
-3. Copying the `build` directory to `react-bundles` and renaming it to `develop`.
+1. Copies the `build` directory to `react-bundles` and renames it to `develop`.
-4. Uploading all the changes to the Losant platform.
+1. Uploades all the changes to the Losant platform.

 Once the upload is complete, this React application is immediately available to your users.